gameboycamera/Camera-M2/README.md

 I am still deciding on the method on distributing this project, but will likely be both a DIY option as well as limited commission builds.

 ## Updates
+* **04/21/23** - v1 board complete (lipo only version), v1 shell complete.
+Went through about 5 shell iterations before I landed on one I liked.
+Waiting on shipment of components, boards, and shell to arrive.
+TO DO: finish BOM, order new cam cart PCB
-* **3/25/23** - Working on v1.0 board: will have a main motherboard, controller board, and a shutter board.
+* **03/25/23** - Working on v1.0 board: will have a main motherboard, controller board, and a shutter board.
 Creating in tandem with the shell, so things should fit perfectly.
-* **3/1/23** - v0.1 prototype board confirmed to work.
+* **03/1/23** - v0.1 prototype board confirmed to work.
 Still finalizing shell design, controller board.

 ## Features
 * **All new circuit board**